This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Travel back in time at “Den Gamle By” (The Old Town), an incredible open-air museum holding the maximum three stars in the Michelin Travel Guide.
 Every year around 500,000 visitors make their way to the museum which offers free entrance for everyone under the age of 18.

-The oldest part of Den Gamle By is set up like a small Danish market town would have looked like complete with a fairground, gardens, half-timbered houses and workshops.
+The oldest part of Den Gamle By is set up like a small Danish market town would have looked back in the day complete with a fairground, gardens, half-timbered houses and workshops.
 The buildings have been brought to the museum grounds from all over the country.

 As you walk through the town you’ll end up in a district from the 70s where you can explore homes, a supermarket, hairdresser, kindergarten and a horrifying gynecology office looking more like a torture chamber.

-This place was one of the highlights of my time in Aarhus, I could have spent at least half a day wandering around the cobblestone streets taking it all in.
+This museum was one of the highlights of my time in Aarhus, I could have spent at least half a day wandering around the cobblestone streets taking it all in.

 2. ARoS Aarhus Art Museum